-- When a child asks for a candy, she always gets one during grandma’s visit, but not in her absence.
-Grandma’s visiting is a Sd that controls the child’s asking behavior.
+- When a child asks for candy, she always gets one during grandma’s visit, but not in her absence.
+Grandma’s visiting is an Sd that controls the child’s asking behavior.

 - When a manager is present, the employees work faster than when she’s not present.
-The manager’s presence is a Sd that controls how fast the employees do their work.
+The manager’s presence is an Sd that controls how fast the employees do their work.

 - When Mom is present, the child completes his homework, but when Mom leaves the room, the child stops doing homework.
-Mom’s presence is a Sd that controls the homework doing behavior.
+Mom’s presence is an Sd that controls the homework-doing behavior.

 - You give a dog a treat when it barks at a certain person, but not when it barks at another person.
-Then that first person becomes a Sd that control the dog’s barking behavior.
+Then that first person becomes an Sd that controls the dog’s barking behavior.

 Stimulus Discrimination vs Generalization

-Your conditioned response (fear) has generalize from the training stimulus (bees) to another stimulus (insects similar to a bee).
+Your conditioned response (fear) has generalized from the training stimulus (bees) to another stimulus (insects similar to a bee).

 Discriminative Stimulus in Parenting

-Discriminative stimuli are often used in parenting to help children with Autism Spectrum Disorder (ASD) and those with mental retardation3.
+Discriminating stimuli are often used in parenting to help children with Autism Spectrum Disorder (ASD) and those with mental retardation2.